 Team manager overview

 The Team Manager is an integral part of the team and serves as the key communicator to parents/guardians while providing organizational support for coaches throughout the season.
-This role represents the FYLA mission at the team level and acts as the liaison between coaching staff, families, the FYLA Board, and program partners.
+This role represents the FYLA mission at the team level and acts as the liaison between coaching staff, families, the FYLA Board and program partners.

 Core responsibilities & instructions